Positive curvature and discrete abelian symmetry: Results from the theory of transformation groups

 \section{Results from the theory of transformation groups}

 The model spaces that motivate our theorems have singly generated cohomology with coefficients in $\Z_2$.
-By the work of Adams \cite{Ada60}, such spaces have the $\Z_2$-cohomology of a sphere, complex or quaternionic projective space, or the Cayley plane.
+By the work of Adams \cite{Ada60}, such spaces have the $\Z_2$-cohomology of a sphere, a real, complex, or quaternionic projective space, or the Cayley plane.
 Given a $\Z_2$-torus action on such a space, the fixed-point set components are also one of these spaces at the level of $\Z_2$-cohomology.
-Indeed, the classical result of Smith in the case of spheres states the following (see \cite{Sm} or \cite[Theorem III.5.1]{Bre72}).
+Indeed, the classical result of Smith in the case of spheres states the following (see Smith \cite{Sm} or Theorem II.5.1 in Bredon \cite{Bre72}).

 \begin{theorem}\cite{Sm} If $G$ is a $2$-group which acts on a smooth manifold $M^n$ with the $\Z_2$-cohomology of $S^n$, then $M^G$ is a $\Z_2$-cohomology $r$-sphere for some $-1\leq r\leq n$. \end{theorem}